stephanie-K/practitioner-stories/_docs/SAtSD/general.md

 ### Made for Public Sector organistions not for designers

-### It's organisational focus has avantages and disadvantages
+### Its organisational focus has avantages and disadvantages

 <hr class="big">